-Students who wish to withdraw from a course after the end of the Add/Drop period must complete an Add/Drop Form.
+Students who wish to withdraw from a course after the end of the Add/Drop period but before the deadline for a student-initiated withdrawal, must complete a Course Withdrawal Form.
 In no case should a student rely on a verbal statement as evidence of withdrawal.
-Official withdrawal requires the student's signature.
-The completed Add/Drop Form must be submitted to the Registrar's Office.
+Official withdrawal requires the student's signature in consultation with an academic advisor and Student Financial Services Office.
+The completed Course Withdrawal Form must be submitted to the Registrar's Office.
 Non-attendance does not constitute official withdrawal.
+A "W" grade will be assigned for the withdrawn courses.

-- A student who withdraws from a class after the Add/Drop period or before the end of the 8th week of a 15-week semester; 6th week of a 12-week semester; 4th week of a 7-week semester; 3rd week of a 5-week semester; 8th day of a 3-week semester; 9th day of a 1-week semester; - A student is not permitted to withdraw from a class after the 8th week of a 15-week semester; 6th week of a 12-week semester; 4th week of a 7-week semester; 3rd week of a 5-week semester; 8th day of a 3-week semester; 3rd day of a 1-week semester, and will receive a final grade as assigned by the instructor.
+- A student who withdraws from a class after the Add/Drop period or before the end of the 8th week of a 15-week semester;

+6th week of a 12-week semester; 4th week of a 7-week semester;

+3rd week of a 5-week semester;

+8th day of a 3-week semester;

+9th day of a 1-week semester;

+9th day of a 1-week semester;

+9th day of a 1-week semester;

+- A student is not permitted to withdraw from a class after the 8th week of a 15-week semester; 6th week of a 12-week semester; 4th week of a 7-week semester; 3rd week of a 5-week semester; 8th day of a 3-week semester; 3rd day of a 1-week semester, and will receive a final grade as assigned by the instructor.